-While some of this advice may be very good – especially that which comes from your agent – some may also be truly terrible.
+While some of this advice may be very good – especially that which comes from your agent – some may also be pretty bad.

 What are some examples of the worst home buying advice we have ever heard given?
 Here are just a few.